 Born at Kingston, Ontario on 30 September 1835, son of Scottish immigrants John Patterson and Isabella Drummond, he married and moved to Winnipeg with his family in June 1872.
 The following year, he established a construction business, and operated a planing mill and factory on James Street.
-In 1878, he took on a Mr. McComb as a business partner, with the firm known as Paterson & McComb.
-They built several of the city’s important buildings around the time of the Winnipeg building boom in the early 1880s.
+In 1878, he took on a Mr. McComb as a business partner, with the firm known as Paterson & McComb, and in 1882 they took on George A. Mitchell.
+The firm built several of the city’s important buildings around the time of the Winnipeg building boom in the early 1880s.

 He died at Vancouver on 5 May 1928.

 Some of his construction works in Manitoba included:

 Ten Years in Winnipeg by Alexander Begg & Walter Nursey, Winnipeg, 1879, page 153.

 Winnipeg and Her Industries by J. E. Steen and W. D. Boyce, Winnipeg, January 1882.

 The Story of Manitoba by F. H. Schofield, Winnipeg: The S. J. Clarke Publishing Company, 1913.

 Obituary [Sarah Ryan Paterson], Vancouver Daily World, 17 December 1923, page 9.

 “Pioneer returns for Jubilee Day,” Winnipeg Tribune, 9 June 1924, page 3.